Quint-Langeveld/4-33/README.md

 ### Breadth-First
 For the upper bound of breadth-first, every possible board between the initial state and the solution are included.
 This means the following:
 ```
 Upper bound (maximum number of fields): this is equal to the state space.
-In the case of the bord pictured above, this means: 253.125.
+In the case of the bord pictured above, this means: 1 mln.
 Lower bound (minimal number of fields): 1
 ```